muppin/mastering-DevOps/Docker/IQ.md

    - implement least privilage
    - use non-root users
    - use distroless images

+- **Explain distroless images**
+  A Distroless image in Docker is a minimalistic Docker image that contains only the application and its runtime dependencies, without including any additional operating system packages or tools.
+These images are designed to be lightweight, secure, and efficient, making them ideal for running containerized applications in production environments.

 - **How would you troubleshoot docker deamon?
 Suppose a pod is not coming up on any node, how will you troubleshoot?**
     Troubleshooting a Docker daemon when a container is not coming up on any node involves several steps to identify and address potential issues.
 Here's a structured approach to troubleshoot: